vliz-be-opsci/rocrate_test_crate/README.md

-# test_rocrate_api_repo
+# my_bon_test_crate_2
-testrepo to pull for testing the remote functionality of the rocrate fast api
+the second test crate for testing out features of recicproce usage of repos